Bitterlin/codespaces-blank/README.md

 # codespaces-blank

-a simple calculator App and no more, you open and anderstand :-)  i promise to you.
+a simple calculator-app and no more, you open and anderstand :-)  i promise to you.